Norsico/WePartner/docs/en/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](../../LICENSE) file for more details.

+## 📜 Disclaimer
+- This project is for technical research and learning exchange only
+- Prohibited for use in any illegal or unethical scenarios
+- Generated content does not represent the developer's position or views
+- Users are responsible for their own actions
+- Developers are not responsible for any issues arising from the use of this project

 ---

 <p align="center">If this project is helpful to you, please consider giving it a star ⭐️</p>